Canon M100 vs Panasonic GH5

 Studio photographers will appreciate that the Panasonic GH5 (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M100 and the GH5 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the M100 followed on from the Canon M10.
+The GH5 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon M100 or the Panasonic GH5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.